PokSleek/rsschool-2019Q1-cv/cv.md

 ***Education:***
 +	BSU, Web-technologies and computer simulation department on specialization “Web-programming and Internet Technologies” During the education I have practices with:
--	Coursework – website creation on framework Ruby on rails.
-Informational web site with articles, with ability to configure and manage user roles and permissions.
+  +	Coursework – website creation on framework Ruby on rails: informational web site with articles, with ability to configure and manage user roles and permissions.
--	Coursework + thesis – website creation for BSU on Joomla: “Centre of academic competency” (science.bsu.by).
+  +	Coursework + thesis – website creation for BSU on Joomla: “Centre of academic competency” (science.bsu.by).
--	Automation testing - development of automated tests using Selenium WebDriver

 As well theoretical knowledge in:
 +	Client-server architecture